The Dead

 Then, a leap-year flew in with the black wings of disease

-and my brothers were swept over like yellow leaves at the breeze.
+and my brothers were swept over like yellow leaves at

 I soon followed their way towards the tomb